Dishonoured Cheque- What Are Cheque Bounce Charges?

 • Published on: 25 Jan 2024

-Cheque bounce charges are a penalty amount that you must pay when the cheque fails to provide the promised amount.
-When you make a cheque, it is an agreement to pay the mentioned sum bound by the law.
+Cheque bounce charges are a penalty that you must pay when the cheque fails to provide the promised amount.
+Writing a cheque is an agreement to pay the mentioned sum bound by the law.
+So, when you cannot honour it, these charges are a result.

-When a bank dishonours a cheque, it is a punishable offence as per the Negotiable Instruments Act of 1881.
-You may have to face one of the following penalties.
+Dishonouring a cheque is a punishable offence under Section 138 of the Negotiable Instruments Act of 1881.
+According to this, you may have to face one of the following penalties:

 • A fine of twice the cheque’s amount